Portrait of a Young Girl (Christus): Dating

 The painting was dated c.
 1446 by Wolfgang Schöne in the 1930s, mainly by matching the style and fashion of her clothing to contemporary trends.
 In the early 20th century the dating and authorship of works then attributed to Christus were challenged.
 Max Friedländer proposed a number of dates and an ordering of works in the 1957 volume of his Early Netherlandish painting, but many of his assumptions were discounted by Otto Pächt just a few years later.

 In 1953, Erwin Panofsky established that Schöne's dating was at least twenty years too early.
 In his view, the girl's dress resembles Burgundian high fashion of the late 1460s to mid-1470s.
 He compared the hennin worn by Maria Portinari in a c.
 1470 portrait by Hans Memling, and her gown to that worn by a lady in an illumination from around the 1470s Froissart of Louis of Gruuthuse of Bruges.
 Sterling, placing the work as c.
 1465, remarks that the hennin in the Berlin panel is of a different type to that of the New York painting.
-The New York headdress is far more extended, and seems to be of a style prevalent a few years after, and moreover lacks the draped and hanging veil.
+The New York headdress is far more extended, seems to be of a style prevalent a few years after, and lacks the draped and hanging veil.
 Sterling further notes that the panel has increased depth of field and more intricate detailing of light than Christus' earlier works.
 On this basis he believes the work was executed late in the artist's career.